Bill Thomas shared his wealth of experience in the art department with mentee Nagea Rose

-Her list of credits in the art department as an assistant and prop dresser included some smaller projects like Body in Numbers, Turn Back Time: The High Street Trollied and Bottom Knocker Street, as well as a stint on the big Aardman Animation Studios film The Pirates!
+Her list of film and TV credits included Body in Numbers, Turn Back Time: The High Street Trollied and Bottom Knocker Street, as well as a stint on the big Aardman Animation Studios film The Pirates!
 Band of Misfits, before taking some time out.

-“That really stunted my growth in the industry, so I took time out to learn, but it ended up being a three-year break, Nagea found it difficult to break back into the industry.
-“When I tried to get back into the industry, I found it difficult to get anywhere because I didn’t have any recent credits or a portfolio because when I started out I didn’t take any pictures.”
+After a three-year break, Nagea found it difficult to break back into the industry.
+“When I tried to get back into the industry, I found it difficult to get anywhere because I didn’t have any recent credits.”

-She decided she needed a mentor to help which was when she turned to ScreenSkills.
+She decided she needed a mentor, which was when she turned to ScreenSkills.
 She was matched in September 2019 with former art director and production designer, Bill Thomas, now a director in his own right.

 “From day one Bill has been incredibly giving - sharing his advice, contacts, ideas and general good support,” she said.